mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 For the full pipeline, the input file is a tab-separated values (TSV) file.
 Each line describes the files required to run one sample.
 The file must contain either TWO or FOUR tab-delimited columns.
 The columns describe the tumor BAM, tumor BAI, normal BAM (optional), and normal BAI (optional) files, respectively.

-For the CHIP-only pipeline, the input file should contain only a single column, with each line describing the filtered (and possibly annotated) VCF file for a single sample to be used as input to the CHIP detection pipeline.
+For the CHIP-only pipeline, the input file should contain two columns: the first containing the sample name (which must match the tumor sample name in the VCF header), and the file path to the filtered (and possibly annotated) VCF file to be used as input to the CHIP detection pipeline.

+For annotating VCF files with VEP, a two-column input file is required: the file path to the VCF file, and the path to the VCF index.

+For annotating with Annovar, only a single column is required: the file path to the VCF file.

 #### Create a panel of normals (optional)

-If a panel of normals is required, run the create_pon.sh script.
+While it is possible to run the pipeline without a panel of normals (PoN), it is not recommended to do so.
+A generic PoN can be used; for example, the GATK best practices PoN generated from the 1000 genomes dataset: gs://gatk-best-practices/somatic-hg38/1000g_pon.hg38.vcf.gz.
+However, it is advisable to generate a PoN from a similar source to the samples being analysed, as this will help identify sequencing artefacts that may be called as false positive somatic variants.
+See https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON- for further details on the best practices for generating a PoN.
+To generate a PoN, use the create_pon.sh script.

 Similar to the batch/multi-sample mode, the panel of normals pipeline requires a two-column input TSV file describing the BAM and BAI file pairs for each sample.
 For reference, the panel of normals pipeline in effect runs the Mutect2 pipeline in tumor-only mode for each sample, hence the need for a two-column TSV file.